Consulting Recruiting Events: What to Attend in 2026

 Showing up wrong at a formal event undoes the attendance credit.
 Three operational rules:

 What to bring.
-Printed resume (3–5 copies, even for virtual — keep digital versions ready to share), a real pen, a small notebook for note-taking, and your own business cards if you have them.
+Printed resume if the format calls for it (3–5 copies for in-person receptions or office visits), a real pen, a small notebook for note-taking, and your own business cards if you have them.
 At in-person events, bring breath mints and silence your phone before you walk in.
 For virtual events, test your camera and microphone 10 minutes before the event starts and close every other application.

 What to ask.
 Three strong question types that work across events: